arthurbicego/arthurbicego/README.md

 ## Arthur Bicego Quintaneira

-I am in the process of career migratoin from Finance to IT, so I am looking for an opportunity as a Software Developer or Software Engineer (intern or junior) for the Web, as a front end, back end or full stack.
+I am in the process of career migration from Finance to IT, so I am looking for an opportunity as a Software Developer or Software Engineer (intern or junior) for the Web, as a front end, back end or full stack.

 ## Skills and Experience